-We all know that running a red light can get you in trouble, but not everyone is aware that going through an orange light is also against the law if it can be demonstrated that you had time to stop safely.
-The penalty is a fine of up to $415 and the loss of three demerit points.
+We all know that running a red light can get you in trouble, but not everyone is aware that going through a yellow light is also against the law if it can be demonstrated that you had time to stop safely.
+The penalty is a fine of up to $448 and the loss of three demerit points.

 - Tooting your horn at a friend

 Illegal use of a warning device comes with penalties including a $337 fine.
 According to the law, your car horn is supposed to be used exclusively as a way of warning other traffic of your presence, and if you are caught beeping at a friend while you drive past, you can potentially be charged.

 It is against the law to have a limb protruding out of your vehicle and this covers situations where you wave your hand out of a car window or even rest your elbow on the ledge.
 If you are caught waving out of a car window you could face a fine of up to $337 and lose three demerit points.

 - Having your fog lights on when it’s not foggy

 Have you ever turned your fog lights on at the start of a drive and then forgotten to turn them off once the fog cleared?
 This oversight could leave you with a fine of $112.

 The rules around leaving your car unlocked and/or windows open vary between states.
 In NSW, it is an offence to leave your vehicle unlocked or the keys in the ignition if you are more than three metres away from it.
 Penalties include fines of up to $112 for each offence.

 Although the penalty for a minor traffic offence is usually a fine, in some cases loss of demerit points can lead to a licence suspension.
 Motorists aren’t always aware that it is often possible to fight traffic charges.
 Reputable traffic lawyers in Sydney can give you advice in this area and may be able to assist you to avoid losing your licence.